bozydar/bfm-dev-env/README.md

 * Time between starting onboarding and seeing the "screen of success"

 ### How would you gather feedback?
-* Jira tickets created for the solution
+* Jira tickets created for the solution.
-* Poll
+* Polls every 3 months.
-* Competition for the best idea for a new feature with a prize
+* Competition for the best idea for a new feature with a prize.